russellgordon/ics3u-s1-2023-24/src/site/notes/Home.md

 1. Working Period: Portfolio Clean-up
 	- Add evidence for whatever might be missing from your portfolio for assigned tasks in this module.
-	- Thinking back to the mid-module portfolio review just completed, make a post for today's class identifying where you feel your current grade should land, based on the new evidence you have added since the mid-module reviews.
+	- Thinking back to your mid-module portfolio review, make a post for today's class identifying where you feel your current grade should land, based on the new evidence you have added since the mid-module reviews.

 ###### Things to do before Saturday at 10 PM
 - [ ] Work on portfolio and make your summary post (as described above).